Philanthropy Revolution: How to inspire donors, build relationships and make a difference, by Lisa Greer and Larissa Kostoff.

-But why they don’t know better?
+But why don’t they know better?
 Why is what Tom Ahern and Jeff Brooks have been preaching all these years not impacting on widespread professional practice?
 Why is there a massive annual conference on storytelling, yet few fundraisers tell stories?
-Why are so many fundraisers being let loose on donors without have acquired the requisite knowledge about how to initiate, build and steward relationships with them?
+Why are so many fundraisers being let loose on donors without having acquired the requisite knowledge about how to initiate, build and steward relationships with them?
 (This is notwithstanding that some fundraisers may actually know this stuff, but are impeded from implementing it by structural barriers such as a lack of an organisational culture of philanthropy.)

 “Why are so many fundraisers being let loose on donors without have acquired the requisite knowledge about how to initiate, build and steward relationships with them?”

 If the fundraisers who read chapter 7 of Lisa Greer’s book are genuinely amazed at the things she’s recommending, then this is an indication that there is something wrong with process of inducting people into the fundraising profession so that they are competent to practise.

 But then we already know this.
 We know that most fundraisers fall into the job ‘by accident’ and never get much or any training.
 We know no fundraiser is required to learn a body of knowledge in the same way that members of every other profession are so required.
 For any fundraiser, studying basic professional knowledge is entirely optional.